 Belzebuub’s Background and Work

-Belzebuub had numerous psychic and supernatural encounters as a child, sparking off a life long spiritual search.
-In his early years he successfully participated in a psychic experiment run by a national newspaper with famed psychic Matthew Manning, and as a young adult he explored many different types of spiritual groups and practices, as well as travelling internationally and spending time with different communities.
+Belzebuub had numerous psychic and supernatural encounters as a child, sparking off a life long interest in spirituality.
+In his early years he successfully participated in a psychic experiment run by a national newspaper with famed psychic Matthew Manning, and as a young adult he explored many different types of spiritual groups and practices, as well as traveling internationally and spending time with different communities.

-Belzebuub now works independently, with all the content he produced during The Gnostic Movement freely accessible on his website or available through his publisher and provided as close to cost as possible.
-In the age old tradition of authentic spiritual teachers Belzebuub has never sold his work for profit or received royalties from the sale of his books, preferring instead that they are accessible to everyone, no matter their financial standing.
+Continuing an age old tradition of explaining spirituality freely, Belzebuub has never sold his work for profit or received royalties from the sale of his books, preferring instead that they are accessible to everyone, no matter their financial standing.

-More information about Belzebuub’s work and his spiritual views is available on his personal website http://www.belzebuub.com/
+More information about Belzebuub’s work is available here.